-Andy's story begins with his parents who fled the civil war in El Salvador and immigrated to Los Angeles, California.
+My story begins with my parents who fled the civil war in El Salvador and immigrated to Los Angeles, California.

-However, that dream seemed like a far-fetched reality given the challenges he faced growing up in the inner-city.
-Through the combination of hard work, guidance from his teachers, support from his parents, and some luck along the way, he was able to accomplish his goal of both attending and graduating from Pepperdine University.
+Through the combination of hard work, guidance from my teachers, support from my parents, and some luck along the way, I eventually was able to accomplish my goal of both attending and graduating from Pepperdine University.

-Andy is passionate about education because he's experienced firsthand how transformative it can be.
-This is why he's devoted his career towards expanding educational equality to children who are in the shoes he was once in.
+As a first-generation college graduate, I'm passionate about education because it changed the trajectory of my life.
+This is why my life mission centers on expanding educational equality to children who are in the shoes I was once in.